ably/ably-dotnet/Push README.md

 Devices need to be [activated](#device-activation) with Ably once.
 Once activated, you can use their device ID, client ID or push token (APNs device token/ FCM registration token) to push messages to them using the Ably dashboard or a [Push Admin](https://ably.com/documentation/general/push/admin) (SDKs which provide push admin functionality, such as the .net sdk, [Ably-java](https://github.com/ably/ably-java), [Ably-js](https://github.com/ably/ably-js), etc.).
 However, to send push notifications through Ably channels, devices need to [subscribe to a channel for push notifications](#subscribing-to-channels-for-push-notifications).
 Once subscribed, messages on that channel with a [push payload](#sending-messages) will be sent to devices which are subscribed to that channel.

-The DotNetPush app contains an example of how to use the Push Notification functionality.
-(TODO: Add links to github once PRs have been approved)
+The [DotNetPush app](https://github.com/ably/ably-dotnet/tree/main/examples/DotnetPush) contains an example of how to use the Push Notification functionality.
+For Android devices please refer to [MainActivity.cs](https://github.com/ably/ably-dotnet/blob/main/examples/DotnetPush/DotnetPush.Android/MainActivity.cs) and [MyFirebaseMessaging.cs](https://github.com/ably/ably-dotnet/blob/main/examples/DotnetPush/DotnetPush.Android/MyFirebaseMessaging.cs).
+For iOS please refer to [AppDelegate](https://github.com/ably/ably-dotnet/blob/main/examples/DotnetPush/DotnetPush.iOS/AppDelegate.cs).

 ### Device activation

 - The first step is to initialise the specific mobile device.
 You can achieve this by using either `AppleMobileDevice.Initialise` or `AndroidModileDevice.Initialise`.
-To initialise you need to pass a valid Ably `ClientOptions` which will be used to initialise the ably realtime client and an instance of `PushCallbacks` which you can use to recieve notification when the device is `Activated`, `Deactivated` or `SyncRegistrationFailed`.
+To initialise you need to pass a valid Ably `ClientOptions` which will be used to initialise the Ably realtime client and an instance of `PushCallbacks` which you can use to recieve notification when the device is `Activated`, `Deactivated` or `SyncRegistrationFailed`.
 - The initialise method will create an instance of `IRealtimeClient` which can be used to activate push notifications for the device by calling `client.Push.Activate()`.
 - Active is not guaranteed to happen straight away.
 The developer will be notified by calling `ActivatedCallback` which was passed to the `Initialise` method when hooking up push notifications